RosettaCommons/documentation/IterativeHybridize.md

 * $4: number of structures to select
 * $5, optional: estimated Similarity-To-ReferenceStructure in GDT-HA scale, puts penalty if any structure gets dissimilar to reference structure than this value

-### Generating adaptive restraints from pool of structures
+### Generating adaptive restraints from a pool of structures

 See optional.2 above.